dart-lang/language/resources/type-system/flow-analysis.md

   of promotion, generally because the variable in question has been tested against the type on some path in some way.

-- `assigned` is a boolean value indicating whether the variable is known to have been definitely assigned at the given point in the source code.
+- `assigned` is a boolean value indicating whether the variable has definitely been assigned at the given point in the source code.
+When `assigned` is true, we say that the variable is _definitely assigned_ at that point.

-- `unassigned` is a boolean value indicating whether the variable is known not to have been definitely assigned at the given point in the source code.
-(Note that a variable may not be both definitely assigned and definitely unassigned).
+- `unassigned` is a boolean value indicating whether the variable has definitely not been assigned at the given point in the source code.
+When `unassigned` is true, we say that the variable is _definitely unassigned_ at that point.
+(Note that a variable cannot be both definitely assigned and definitely unassigned at any location).

 - `writeCaptured` is a boolean value indicating whether a closure might exist at the given point in the source code, which could potentially write to the